Titanic: Atlantic crossing

-From 11 April to local apparent noon the next day, Titanic covered 484 nmi; the following day, 519 nmi; and by noon on the final day of her voyage, 546 nmi.
-From then until the time of her sinking, she travelled another 258 nmi, averaging about 21 kn.
+From 11 April to local apparent noon the next day, Titanic covered 484 nmi; the following day, 519 nmi; and by noon on the final day of the voyage, 546 nmi.
+From then until the time of sinking, the ship travelled another 258 nmi, averaging about 21 kn.

-The weather cleared as she left Ireland under cloudy skies with a headwind.
+The weather cleared as Titanic left Ireland under cloudy skies with a headwind.
 Temperatures remained fairly mild on Saturday 13 April, but the following day Titanic crossed a cold weather front with strong winds and waves of up to 8 ft.
-These died down as the day progressed until, by the evening of Sunday 14 April, it became clear, calm and very cold.
+These died down as the day progressed until, by the evening of Sunday 14 April, it became clear, calm, and very cold.

 The first three days of the voyage from Queenstown had passed without apparent incident.
-A fire had begun in one of Titanics coal bunkers approximately 10 days prior to the ship's departure, and continued to burn for several days into its voyage, but passengers were unaware of this situation.
+A fire had begun in Titanic's forward most coal bunker (that supplied coal to boiler rooms six and five) approximately 10 days prior to the ship's departure, and continued to burn for several days into its voyage, but passengers were unaware of this situation.
 Fires occurred frequently on board steamships at the time, due to spontaneous combustion of the coal.
 The fires had to be extinguished with fire hoses by moving the coal on top to another bunker and by removing the burning coal and feeding it into the furnace.
 The fire was finally extinguished on 14 April.
-There has been some speculation and discussion as to whether this fire and attempts to extinguish it may have made the ship more vulnerable to its fate.
+There has been some speculation and discussion as to whether this fire and attempts to extinguish it may have made the ship more vulnerable to sinking.

-Titanic received a series of warnings from other ships of drifting ice in the area of the Grand Banks of Newfoundland, but Captain Edward Smith ignored them.
+Titanic received a series of warnings from other ships of drifting ice in the area of the Grand Banks of Newfoundland, but Captain Smith ignored them.
 One of the ships to warn Titanic was the Atlantic Line's Mesaba.
-Nevertheless, the ship continued to steam at full speed, which was standard practice at the time.
-Although the ship was not trying to set a speed record, timekeeping was a priority, and under prevailing maritime practices, ships were often operated at close to full speed; ice warnings were seen as advisories, and reliance was placed upon lookouts and the watch on the bridge.
+Nevertheless, Titanic continued to steam at full speed, which was standard practice at the time.
+Although not trying to set a speed record, timekeeping was a priority, and under prevailing maritime practices, ships were often operated at close to full speed; ice warnings were seen as advisories, and reliance was placed upon lookouts and the watch on the bridge.
 It was generally believed that ice posed little danger to large vessels.
 Close calls with ice were not uncommon, and even head-on collisions had not been disastrous.
-In 1907, SS Kronprinz Wilhelm, a German liner, had rammed an iceberg but still had been able to complete her voyage, and Captain Smith himself had declared in 1907 that he "could not imagine any condition which would cause a ship to founder.
+In 1907, SS Kronprinz Wilhelm, a German liner, had rammed an iceberg but still completed the voyage, and Captain Smith said in 1907 that he "could not imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that."